 Dealing with your property damage can be made much simpler by following the guidelines:

-1. If your vehicle is repairable, take it to the shop you trust to fix it properly and let the shop deal directly with the adverse insurance company regarding the costs.
-If the vehicle were newer, you may want to consider a diminished value claim.
+- If your vehicle is repairable, take it to the shop you trust to fix it properly and let the shop deal directly with the adverse insurance company regarding the costs.
+If the vehicle were newer, you might consider a diminished-value claim.

 Personal Injury Claims Settlement Guidelines